dedztbh/dedztbh/README.md

 Welcome to my GitHub page!
-I love working on open source projects but college life is busy (especially when that college is CMU SCS) so I don't really have lots of time.
 Here are some of my featured open source projects:

+- [Game of Life PVP](https://github.com/dedztbh/GameOfLifePVP): What if Conway's game of life but PVP?
+Built with Godot 4 and C++20 with concurrency.
 - [serde-RESP](https://github.com/dedztbh/serde-RESP): Redis RESP protocol serialization and deserialization with Rust serde.
 - [DEMagica](https://github.com/dedztbh/DEMagica): A fun (and perhaps useful) Minecraft mod that demonstrates using Kotlin for Forge modding!
 - [Kuantum Circuit Simulator](https://github.com/dedztbh/KuantumCircuitSim): A Fast & Lightweight Quantum Circuit